Regions of the Czech Republic

 Several major companies, such as Škoda Auto, Toyota, Valeo, AERO Vodochody AEROSPACE, Eaton, RIGAKU, Hewlett Packard Enterprise, Foxconn, LINET, Lego, Amazon, Philip Morris and Procter & Gamble, have either their headquarters or operations facilities in Central Bohemia.
 The region’s current development is aimed at making it a leader in the implementation of technologies and innovations.

 The region has attracted significant investments in science and research, and top research centres of transnational importance have been established here, e.g. ELI Beamlines and HiLASE in the field of high-power laser technologies, BIOCEV – Biotechnology and Biomedicine Centre of the Academy of Sciences and Charles University in the area of medical research and drug discovery, and the University Centre for Energy Efficient Buildings of the Czech Technical University in Prague (UCEEB).
 In addition, the Central Bohemia Innovation Centre (SIC) supports the implementation of innovations and the local business environment, from start-ups to expansions of companies to foreign markets.
 Its task is to bring together research centres and companies with the aim of developing the region’s innovation potential.
-Since 2015, SIC has helped more than 260 companies with the innovation of their products and services.
+Since 2015, SIC has helped more than 300 companies to innovate their products and services, expand into the market or successfully bring in investors.
+At the same time, SIC has accelerated nearly 100 projects of research organizations towards market application.
 SIC is a coordinator of digitalization activities within the European Digital Innovation Hub Brain4Industry, the aim of which is to help business make the best use of the benefits and possibilities offered by digital technologies and artificial intelligence.

-The Central Bohemian Region offers a wide range of investment opportunities with support targeted especially at prospective fields and services with high value added.
+The Central Bohemia Region offers a wide range of investment opportunities with support targeted especially at prospective fields and services with high value added.

 Petra Pecková